 This is where you now have different types of targeted market segments.
-Customers is now embracing story telling, they share an idea or just a good story that appeal to them.
+Customers are now embracing storytelling, they share an idea or just a good story that appeal to them.
 People love to share information that will add value to how they want their ideal experience of any given situation to appear.

-If that situation happens to be an Hotel Experience, make sure you give them the Touch Point nidbits that they can share with their friends and network.
+If that situation happens to be a Hotel Experience, make sure you give them the Touch Point tidbits that they can share with their friends and network.

-Obviously it is ok to add in Objectives that will focus on market trends, goals and growth.
+Obviously, it is ok to add in Objectives that will focus on market trends, goals and growth.
 We want Social Media to be a business tool not just a lot of noise.
-If you let noise be the driver of your Strategy you might end up experience a Kodak Moment.
+If you let noise be the driver of your Strategy you might end up experiencing a Kodak Moment.